Frequently Asked Questions

 How long is StoryCon?

-Do I need to stay all day?
+Do I need to attend every workshop during a day?

 What are the workshops for this year’s StoryCon?